Sagebox/Pybox/README.md

 <br /><br />
 # Support Sagebox

-Sagebox is actively developed and welcomes early support from developers and contributors.
+Sagebox is actively developed and welcomes support from developers and contributors.

 > Sagebox was developed as a free, powerful and comprehensive GUI that is also very easy to use.<br>
-> It is free to use in personal and commercial Rust projects.<br>
+> It is free to use in personal and commercial Python projects.<br>

-As Sagebox continues to grow, the developer community is invited to help shape its direction and contribute to making it even better.
+Your contributions drive continued development and help fast-track Linux support.

 If Sagebox feels like something worth supporting, consider contributing to its continued development:

 - **[GitHub Sponsors](https://github.com/sponsors/Sagebox)** — One-time or recurring donations.
-- **[OpenCollective (Coming Soon)]** — For larger or institutional support with public transparency.
+- **[OpenCollective (Coming Soon)]**

-Your support helps add new features, documentation, and to continue to provide Sagebox free to the Rust community.